The real-time oscilloscope

 The sampler-extended real-time oscilloscope (SXRTO)

 The PicoScope 9404-05 SXRTO has an analog bandwidth of 5 GHz.
-This means that it requires a sampling rate of at least 10 GS/s, but for an accurate reconstruction of wave shape without interpolation, we need far higher than this.
+This means that it requires a sampling rate of at least 10 GS/s, but for an accurate reconstruction of wave shape, we need far higher than this.
 The 9404 gives us 200 sample points in a single cycle at 5 GHz and 140 points in a minimum-width impulse.

 So is the SXRTO a sampling scope?